danielgavrilov/techsoc/_events/hackathons/learnhack-2.md

 Whether you're an art history student, management student, or an CS/EE student person #LearnHack is your chance to make something awesome a reality! #LearnHack is for everyone ...with a valid UCL email address.

-It will be a supportive buzzy place to get inspired, meet amazing people, think big, develop things and learn without boundaries.
+It will be a supportive buzzy place to get inspired, meet amazing people, think big, experiment and develop things and learn without boundaries.